aurora76/peiboduan/_pages/about.md

   <li>计算机游戏技术基础</li>
 </ul>
 <br>
-Peibo Duan is a member of the Intelligent Computing and Service Research Institute led by Professor Bin Zhang.
+&emsp;&emsp;Peibo Duan is a member of the Intelligent Computing and Service Research Institute led by Professor Bin Zhang.
 The team consists of over 12 professors, associate professors, and lecturers.
 Currently, the courses taught by Peibo Duan mainly include:
 <ul>
   <li>Computer Graphics</li>
   <li>Fundamentals of Computer Game Technology</li>